 - war widow(er)'s pension

 To be eligible for a lump sum advance, a person must:

 - be paid one of the above types of pension; and

-- have been receiving a pension from DVA or Department of Human Services continually during the three months before the application for an advance; and
+- have been receiving a pension from DVA or Services Australia continually during the three months before the application for an advance; and

 - be able to afford to repay the advance without suffering severe financial hardship; and

 - be an Australian resident living in Australia at the time of application.

 A person is not eligible for a lump sum advance if the person: